When Science Gets Spooky: Meet the Halloween Genes

 1. The "disembodied" gene

 The disembodied gene (CYP302A1) encoded enzyme adds a hydroxyl group to 2,22,dE-ketotriol to form 2-deoxyecdysone.
-Fruit flies that possess a mutant form of this gene possess severe defects, such as head involution and abnormal gut development.3
+Fruit flies that possess a mutant form of this gene have severe defects, such as head involution and abnormal gut development.

 2. The "phantom" gene